Studies Weekly Student online

 Studies back up Wolf’s assertions.
 Geoff F. Kaufman of Carnegie Mellon University and Mary Flanagan of Dartmouth College found that students’ decision processes change when approaching a problem digitally vs. in print.

-Utilizing a board game format — or that same game translated to an iPad — they tested subjects’ ability to prevent a health outbreak.
+Their research, as reported 2013 in the International Journal of Gaming and Computer-Mediated Simulations, tested subjects’ ability to prevent a health outbreak utilizing a board game format — or that same game translated to an iPad.
 Flanagan and Kaufman were surprised when their study showed that analog users communicated significantly more with their teammates and performed better than digital users.

 “[T]he app-game players focused on dealing with immediate, local outbreaks of disease.
 Those playing the board game were more likely to keep a ‘big picture view’ of which people outside an immediate outbreak might be vulnerable, and they worked together more as a team.
-Overall, the board game players were better at stopping the outbreak and winning the game,” Kaufman and Flanagan said in May 2016 Education Week report.
+Overall, the board game players were better at stopping the outbreak and winning the game,” Kaufman and Flanagan said in a May 2016 Education Week article by Sarah Sparks.

 This is concerning.
 Today’s classrooms throughout all levels of education are not ruled by just paper and pencils, but also through keyboard and tablet.
 Because of this, ultimately the discussion cannot be about “Screens vs. Print,” but where to utilize each more effectively.